Yevhen-Tkachenko-1/Software-Engineer-Portfolio/resources/skills/SKILLS-DETAILS.md

 |                       | **Linux**          |    entry     |   2 months   |

 &ast; used next levels to evaluate skill mastery:
-- **Theoretical** - limited by self-education and non-project development.
+- **theoretical** - limited by self-education and non-project work.
   Able to work in slow pace with help of documentation and colleagues.
-- **Entry** - several months of project work with basic theoretical knowledge.
+- **entry** - several months of project work with basic theoretical knowledge.
   Able to work in moderate pace with help of documentation and peers review.
-- **Intermediate** - about year of project work with good theoretical knowledge.
+- **intermediate** - about year of project work with good theoretical knowledge.
   Able to work in a regular pace independently.
-- **Advanced** - several years of project work with wide theoretical knowledge.
+- **advanced** - several years of project work with wide theoretical knowledge.
   Able to work in fast pace and ready to consult others.
-- **Expert** - several years of project work with wide and deep theoretical knowledge.
+- **expert** - several years of project work with wide and deep theoretical knowledge.
   Able to work in fast pace and free to consult others.